iclr-blogposts/2024/_posts/2024-05-07-robust-foundation-model.md

 ## Robust Foundation Models

-The existence of adversarial attacks <d-cite key="FGSM"></d-cite> necessitates the development of robust foundation models.
+Existing work <d-cite key="pre"></d-cite> has shown that there exist adversarial attacks that can fool the foundation representations to output incorrect predictions by adding imperceptible adversarial perturbations to the original inputs in downstream tasks.
-Adversarial attacks can fool the foundation representations to output incorrect predictions by adding imperceptible adversarial perturbations to the original inputs.
+The existence of adversarial attacks <d-cite key="FGSM"></d-cite> necessitates the development of robust foundation models in safety-critical downstream tasks.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">